MaDHouSe79/mh-aimedic/README.md

 ## Install
-- Renname the folder to qb-aimedic
+- Rename the folder to qb-aimedic
 - Make sure all file are in qb-aimedic and not in a folder insite qb-aimedic
 - Copy this folder qb-aimedic and drop it in the [qb] folder.
 - Restart your server.